wanglab-neuro/wanglab-neuro/_pages/home.md

 permalink: /
 ---

 The Wang lab studies the neural circuit basis of sensory perception.
 We're specifically interested in uncovering the neural circuits underlying:
-(1) Active touch sensation including the tactile processing stream and motor control of touch sensors on the face (2) pain sensation including both sensory-discriminative and affective aspects of pain and (3) general anesthesia including the process of active pain-suppression.
+(1) Active touch sensation including the tactile processing stream and motor control of touch sensors on the face
+(2) pain sensation including both sensory-discriminative and affective aspects of pain
+(3) general anesthesia including the process of active pain-suppression.
 The Wang lab uses a range of techniques to gain traction on these questions, including genetic, viral, electrophysiology, and in vivo imaging.